Frequently Asked Questions

 1. Most reputable locksmiths near you will have a round key duplicating machine.
 As long as you still have at least 1 key then they will be able to use that key to make as many duplicates as you need.
 Hardware stores like Lowe’s or Home Depot don’t have round key duplicating machines, but most good locksmiths have them.

-2. You can buy a new lock from us with 3 new keys.
+2. You can buy a new lock from us with 6 keys.
 If you use this option you will need to remove your old lock from your MailCase and replace it with the new lock.
 Your old keys will not be compatible with your new lock, so you’ll need to throw your old lock and old keys away, and use the 3 new keys that come with the new lock.
 The listing to buy a new lock can be found here: MailCase Replacement Lock

 The narrow slot is 10” wide by 1 ¾” tall.